Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 # We will upload the local file to Azure and will use it for vector store creation.
 _, asset_uri = project_client.upload_file("./product_info_1.md")

-# create a vector store with no file and wait for it to be processed
+# Create a vector store with no file and wait for it to be processed
 ds = VectorStoreDataSource(asset_identifier=asset_uri, asset_type=VectorStoreDataSourceAssetType.URI_ASSET)
 vector_store = project_client.agents.create_vector_store_and_poll(data_sources=[ds], name="sample_vector_store")
 print(f"Created vector store, vector store ID: {vector_store.id}")

-# create a file search tool
+# Create a file search tool
 file_search_tool = FileSearchTool(vector_store_ids=[vector_store.id])

-# notices that FileSearchTool as tool and tool_resources must be added or the assistant unable to search the file
+# Notices that FileSearchTool as tool and tool_resources must be added or the assistant unable to search the file
 agent = project_client.agents.create_agent(
     model="gpt-4-1106-preview",
     name="my-assistant",